Norbert515/flutter_ide/README.md

 ![font_size](https://github.com/Norbert515/flutter_ide/tree/master/assets/font_size_cut_gif.gif)

-**Flutter is already super fast to develop with, but I have a vision that developing Apps of any kind can be even faster**
+**Flutter is already super fast to develop with, but I have a vision that developing Apps of any kind can be even faster.**

 Disclaimer: I won't go too deep into the technicalities in this very first draft.
 I just want to get the point across the table and see if this, at its very core, makes sense.
 This might turn into an actual project if people are interested.